emmacadavra/code-breaker/README.md

 - When playing the game, I would like to see the visual representation of my guesses.
 - When I have entered my guess, I want to see how many colours in my guess were correct and in the right position, and how many were correct but in the wrong position, so that I can advance the game without being in the dark.
 - I want to be reminded of how many attempts I have remaining.
-- I wish for enjoyable graphics that represent whether I won the game or lost the game.
+- I wish for feedback in the form of enjoyable graphics that represent whether I won the game or lost the game.
 - I want to be able to exit the game from the menu.

 ### **Application Aims**